webapp-study-group/public-repo/session-4/README.md

 ## Exercise 5: Editable Friend Book

-> add more new friends
+> let user input their friend's name and bio, then create clickable item like previous exercise.

-This exercise helps you revise collecting information from user, and creating (new) interactive elements.
+This exercise helps you revise collecting information from user (via input fields), and creating (new) interactive elements.

 [solution](./exercise5.html)